 |Lala salama||Good night|

 As mentioned before, Swahili is the language used by many East African communities.
 If you want to speak Swahili and sound like a native, you can!
-Take your time learning the language in Ling App.
+Take your time learning the language in the Ling app.
 Out of a million people, you may be among the ones to speak Swahili like a pro.
-Install Ling App and take a tour around the mobile app - you'll see how Ling can help you master everything from scratch.
+Install Ling App and take a tour around the mobile app – you’ll see how Ling can help you master everything from scratch.
 Ling App has a full collection of Swahili words, useful phrases, vocabulary, grammar and so much more!